georgebarwood/RustWeb/README.md

 Requests with the parameter readonly are processed using a read-only copy of the database, any changes made are not saved.

-This is useful for requests that take a significant time to process, as other requests can be processed in paraallel.
+This is useful for requests that take a significant time to process, as other requests can be processed in parallel.

 Arguments and Options
 =====================